VaradGhodake/Gitbook-Competitive-Coding-Notes/_book/Algorithms/BFS.md

 General solutions:
 #### BFS
-* collections.deque is extremely useful: use `apend` and `popleft` for queue operations
+* collections.deque is extremely useful: use `append` and `popleft` for queue operations
 * Run operations as long as the queue is not empty
 * visited array is an important part of the solution to avoid repetition

 Excellent questions:
 * https://leetcode.com/problems/jump-game/ <br />
-DFS is a little bit slower but gets the job done <br />
+BFS is a little bit slower but gets the job done <br />
 Being greedy from the end to start works well
 * https://leetcode.com/problems/jump-game-ii/ <br />
 * Water and jug problem
 https://leetcode.com/problems/water-and-jug-problem

 ```py
 from collections import deque